The Neighbors: Income

 federal poverty line, which is extremely low income.
 Some neighborhoods with

 a lower average income may actually have a lower childhood poverty rate than

 another with a higher average income, and this helps us understand the

 The neighbors in the Northview neighborhood in Clayton are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 67.5%
+line, this neighborhood has a higher rate of childhood poverty than 55.0%

 The Neighbors: Occupations